holozeros/minimal-linux-desktop/Building chroot environment.md

 ## Build preparation

-This part is refer to lfs-11.0 book.
+Follow to the LFS book, complete up to Chapter 4 of LFS.
+In this section, I will briefly summarize up to Chapter 4 of the LFS book and supplement it a little.

  The host OS should use live USB, as work mistakes can corrupt the host OS.
  Follow those instructions in this order throughout.
  If the state of the shell changes due to interruption of work, you need to revert to the previous environment.

     su -